BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FPU.md

 TL;DR: the "PetitBateau" FPU is [here](https://github.com/BrunoLevy/learn-fpga/blob/master/FemtoRV/RTL/PROCESSOR/petitbateau.v).
-It does not fully respect the IEEE754 norm (it has correct round-to-zero for FADD,FSUB,FMUL,FMADD,FMSUB,FNMADD,FNMSUB, but not for the other operations, but not for FDIV and FSQRT).
+It does not fully respect the IEEE754 norm (it has correct round-to-zero for FADD,FSUB,FMUL,FMADD,FMSUB,FNMADD,FNMSUB, but not for the other operations, that is, FDIV and FSQRT).
 However, it works well in practice (e.g., with tinyraytracer).

 The RV32F instruction subset